Save Up to 60% on Sofas and Sectionals at West Elm's Memorial Day Sale

-Save Up to 60% on Sofas and Sectionals During West Elm's Massive Memorial Day Sale
+West Elm Memorial Day Sale: Last Day to Save Up to 60% on Stylish Sofas and Sectionals

 If you’ve been waiting for the perfect opportunity to finally buy that new sofa for your living room, the time has arrived.
 The best Memorial Day furniture sales are here and West Elm has you covered.
-Whether you're looking to save on a chaise sectional, sleeper sofa, or a smaller couch, the West Elm sale is offering up to 60% off best-selling styles right now.
+Whether you're looking to save on a chaise sectional, sleeper sofa, or a smaller couch, the West Elm Memorial Day Sale is offering up to 60% off best-selling styles right now.

-Until May 30, you can save on more than 700 furniture options for every room at West Elm's Memorial Day sale.
+For one last day today, you can save on more than 700 furniture options for every room at West Elm's sale.
 From entertaining guests to relaxing after a long day, your couch completes your living room and should be comfy enough to fall asleep on.
 Buying a new couch can be a daunting task, but you can score your dream sofa from West Elm for a fraction of the price.

 A modern must-have thanks to its low, boxy look, and memory foam means it's deceptively plush.